TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

           round up to sizeof(void*)

    where :c:member:`~PyTypeObject.tp_basicsize`, :c:member:`~PyTypeObject.tp_itemsize` and :c:member:`~PyTypeObject.tp_dictoffset` are
-   taken from the type object, and :attr:`ob_size` is taken from the instance.
+   taken kutoka the type object, and :attr:`ob_size` is taken kutoka the instance.
 The absolute value is taken because ints use the sign of :attr:`ob_size` to store the sign of the number.
 (There's never a need to do this calculation yourself; it is done for you by :c:func:`_PyObject_GetDictPtr`.)